Cleone Foods History

 Cleone Foods Ltd produce and distribute Jamaican patties under their registered trademark Island Delight branding.

 A Jamaican pattie is a pastry derived from the Cornish pasty.
 It can contain a variety of different fillings and spices baked within a short-crust/flaky pastry shell tinted golden-yellow with turmeric.
-It has a spicier and more distinctive taste than the traditional Cornish pasty.
+In addition, it has a spicier and more distinctive taste than the traditional Cornish pasty.

 Patties began life in Jamaica but are popularly eaten across the Caribbean and in North America.
-The traditional filling is seasoned ground beef but other common filling include chicken, lamb, seafood, vegetables of cheese.
+The traditional filling is seasoned ground beef.
+However, other common fillings include chicken, lamb, seafood, vegetables of cheese.
 In Jamaica the pattie is a traditional snack or street food.

 Cleone Foods Caribbean Patties